tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-api-movesecondaryreplica.md

 __Type__: string <br/>
 __Required__: No<br/>
 <br/>
-The name of the target node for secondary replica move.
-If not specified, replica is moved to a random node.
+The name of the target node for secondary replica or instance move.
+If not specified, replica or instance is moved to a random node.

 ____
 ### `IgnoreConstraints`